Economic policy instruments for a circular economy

-Green Budget Europe (the consortium leader) is in charge of implementing this project together with the Ex’Tax project and the Institute for European Environmental Policy (IEEP).
-Cambridge Econometrics will create a model for assessing the effects of the shift in the focus of taxation.
+Green Budget Europe (the consortium leader) was in charge of implementing this project together with the Ex’Tax project and the Institute for European Environmental Policy (IEEP).
+Cambridge Econometrics created a model for assessing the effects of the shift in the focus of taxation.

 Where are we now?

 The project was launched in January 2018.
-The project’s interim results were discussed in a workshop held in June and the final report will be completed in December 2018.
+The project’s interim results were discussed in a workshop held in June and the final report was completed in December 2018.